Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

 Let $E^A(G):=\{\beta_1,\dots, \beta_m\}$ be the set of all edges of $G$ that intersect $A$.
 These edges subdivide the annulus $A$ into $m$ closed components $A_1,\dots,A_m$.
 We label these edges and components so that they are met in the order

 when we walk around the Jordan domain $X$ in the counter-clockwise direction.
 For a reference, see the top middle picture in Figure \ref{fig: twisting_proof}.
-Here, the graph $G$ and the annulus $A$ are drawn in black and blue, respectively.
+Here, the graph $G$ and the annulus $A$ are shown in black and blue colors, respectively.

 The arcs $\beta^+_j:=\partial D^+_{\beta_j}$ and $\beta^-_j:=\partial D^-_{\beta_j}$, $j=1,\dots, m$, subdivide the annulus $A$ into $2m$ closed components $A^\pm_1, A'_1, \dots, A^\pm_m, A'_m$ so that $A^\pm_j=A\cap D_{\beta_j}$ and $A_j'\subset A_j$ for each $j$.
 Up to relabeling, we may assume that these arcs and components are met in the order